 ☑ Identifies process inefficiencies

 When you start capacity planning, you have to ask, “what is the maximum capacity of this resource?”
-Whether you’re looking at people, equipment, or products, you’ll gain insight into what factors limit capacity, and you’ll be able to easily spot bottlenecks that can be fixed or improved.
+It’s easy to lose sight of these limitations in real-time when you’re struggling to patch together a supply chain.
+By taking a moment to assess available capacity and capacity requirements, you’ll gain insight into what factors limit capacity, and you’ll be able to easily spot bottlenecks that can be fixed or improved.

 For example, let’s say you run a delivery business.
 Capacity planning reveals that the amount of time it takes your fleet manager to plan routes is preventing your business from being able to take on more deliveries.
 You realize that even though you have the trucks, drivers, and products to deliver more orders, your fleet manager requires a lot of lead time in order to effectively plan routes for new orders.
 You could use this insight to replace your manual planning system with route optimization software.
 In fact, one of our clients doubled their scheduling capacity by doing just that.